My Health Journey and Postpartum Body

 My husband and I got quite into the paleo movement soon after we were married.
 We ate a high fat, high protein diet with lots meat, nuts and vegetables in the hope for me to get lean - and him, well, stay lean.
 That plan failed miserably for me.
 It did nothing but block me up and left me craving sweet foods after every meal, especially dinner.

 I then started researching more and more into what I was doing wrong.
 I soon learnt that my hormones (which were completely out of balance) were causing some serious issues.
 To make matters worse, I have poly-cystic ovarian syndrome (PCOS).
 At that point, I decided for my health and for the future of my family to stop taking the pill and seek a hormonal consultant.
-At the same time, I started my Instagram account and started following a few vegan accounts.
+At the same time, I started my Instagram account and started following a few plant-based nutritionist and influencers.

 They were gorgeous and trim, which made me want to start eating a plant-based diet.
 So my journey began.

 Thereafter, everything I read on hormones, it all came back down to nutrition - plant-based nutrition!
-This fuelled my interest in the vegan diet that much more.
+This fuelled my interest in a plant-based diet that much more.

 My hormone cream was still a few weeks away when I found out that I was four weeks pregnant.
 I ordered proestrogen cream after taking a few blood tests that detected I had high levels of estrogen and low levels of proestrogen.
 Falling pregnant was such a surprise (and we thought we were being safe!), because when I was first diagnosed with PCOS doctors said it would take longer to conceive.
 They also said I would have to go on a series of hormonal treatments to make it all happen.
 Of course, I knew that I had God's grace and that conceiving wouldn't be an issue for me, but for it to happen then - it was a shock!
 I had just become my own boss as communications consultant and I was working for a client that I loved.

-Then the next big question hit me - can you eat a vegan diet when you're pregnant?
+Then the next big question hit me - can you eat a plant-based diet when you're pregnant?

-I googled it - as you'd expect, and I found a big Australian media company had recently written an article about a pregnant mum who ate 30 bananas a day.
-I also found a tonne of other pregnant and previously pregnant vegan mothers.
-What I'd learnt from them was mind-boggling.
-Not only was it completely safe, it is much healthier for the baby and the mother.
+I googled it - as you'd expect, and found some great sources from dieticians in the USA, as well as many living examples of families thriving off a plant-based diet.
+Not only was it completely safe, it is healthy for the baby and the mother.
 Vegan pregnancies create healthier babies and have overall less complications.

 Once my morning sickness wore off, my pregnancy diet was all about nutrients.
 I packed in as much nutrient dense plant-based foods as I could.
 I gained a healthy pregnancy weight (about 14kg) and smoothies were the only thing I craved - never any animal products.

-In October 2014, Bethany was born (home birth story here) and within a few months I was smaller than I was pre-pregnancy.
+In October 2014, Bethany was born (home birth story here) and within a few months I was back to a weight and size i felt more than happy with.

 And that is it.
 No pills, crazy amounts of exercise, no calorie restriction - nothing out of the ordinary!
 By just eating as many nutrients through plant-based foods and eating as much as my body desired (until I was full), I was a healthy and happy weight.

-I have gained control of my health issues, weight/ body image issues and I am also eating in a way that is not harming the planet, the animals and is not paying for big corporate companies to mislead the public about real nutrition.
+I have gained control of my health issues, weight/ body image issues and I am also eating in a way that is not harming the planet, and doesn’t support cruel factory farming of animals.

 Every minute of every day I would think about my weight.
 Every piece of food I would pick up, I would question whether it will make me fat.
 Now, I never think about my weight, and I can eat as much food as I want.

-You too can gain control of your health with a plant-based diet.
-Don't let your genetics, hormones or situation give you an excuse.
-If I can do it, you can too.
-Heal your body the way God intended with the plants and herbs he has provided for us since the Garden of Eden.
+I decided to heal my body the way God intended with the plants and herbs he has provided for us since the Garden of Eden.